dddmobilerobot/dddmr_lego_loam_bor/README.md

 - The result is saved as a pose graph, users can leverage our pose graph editor to modify the result ex: manual loop closure.
 - Our pose graph editor allow users to merge two pose graphs.
 - The pose graph can be used in DDDMR MCL localization.
+- [Optimized ICP](https://github.com/zm0612/optimized_ICP) is leveraged for the loop closure.

 <p align='center'>
     <img src="https://github.com/dddmobilerobot/dddmr_documentation_materials/blob/main/dddmr_lego_loam_bor/legoloam_weiwuyin.png" width="700" height="320"/>